CLI Reference

 info

-Show sheet metadata — dimensions, cell counts, and data ranges.
+Show sheet metadata including dimensions, cell counts, and formula presence.

 wb info report.xlsx